Cloud-V/gridfs_stream_local/README.md

 # gridfs-stream-local

-Does the same functionality as gridfs-stream but stores the files locally instead of storing them in the database.
-It only stores the meta data of the files in the database.
+(WIP) Drop-in replacement for gridfs-stream, except it stores the files on-disk instead of storing them in the database.
+Only the metadata is stored in the database and still requires MongoDB.

 ## How to run?